adibifard/F4SPC/README.md

 `-out  [<.csv>]    (output)`

- The output [t,F4] data saved as a .csv file.
-If not assigned, a .csv file will be created with its name duplicated form the input .gro file.
+ The output  `.csv` file holding the tabulated [t,F4] data series.
+If not assigned, a `.csv` file will be created with the same name as the input `.gro` file.

-`-ws   <string>    (water substrate)`
+`-ws   <string>    (water residue name in the .gro file)`

  The name of the water substrate in the .gro file, default="SOL".

 `-rh   <float>      (nm)`

- The threshold radius for hydrogen-bonded molecules.
+ The threshold radius for hydrogen-bonded molecules, default=0.3 nm.

-`-t    <float>  <float>  <float>   (time-step (fs), dump frequency, stride)`
+`-t    <float>  <float>  <float>   (time-step (fs), dumping frequency, stride)`

  If this command is ignored, then the code reads the time data from the input `.gro` file.
-On the other hand, if this flag is used, one needs to provide the time-step, the dumping frequency, and the stride values used in generation of the `.gro` file process.
+On the other hand, utilizing this flag, one will need to provide the time-step, the dumping frequency, and the stride values used in the generation process of the `.gro` file.

  This is well suited  for the `.gro` files that are exported from VMD (Visual Molecular Dynamics) post-processor but lack the time data.
-The time-step can be found in the simulation input file, and the "dump frequency" defines how frequently the atom trajectories are written into the trajectory file.
-Stride is another filter to the trajectory file when user exports the loaded trajectory in VMD to a `.gro` file.
+The time-step can be found in the simulation input file, and the "dumping frequency" defines how frequently the trajectories are written into the simulation output.
+Stride is another filter to the trajectory file when user imports the simulation trajectory into VMD and exports it to a `.gro` file.

 `-tu   <string>    (User defined time unit [ps or ns or ms])`